 - Poor concentration and trouble learning

-- Moodiness and mood swings
+- Mood swings

 - Muscle, bone and joint pain

-- Blood sugar changes that can lead to diabetes
+- Blood sugar changes

 - Slow wound healing

-- Low immunity
+- Impaired immunity

 5. Promotes Healthy Hair, Skin and Nails